Averaging (under insurance)

 However, if the relevant act or omission by the policyholder is the cause of the loss claimed under the policy (e.g. drink-driving), then section 54 does not assist the policyholder.

 Most insurance policies require policyholders not to admit liability to the other party or attempt to resolve claims without the agreement of the insurer.
 Sometimes a claim can be resolved on reasonable terms, but the insurer has not yet decided to cover or pay the claim.
 In these circumstances, policyholders must be careful not to act in a manner that may jeopardise their insurance cover.

 Section 41 of the IC Act provides the policyholder with some protection in these circumstances.
-If an insurer does not respond within a reasonable time to a notice from the policyholder requiring the insurer to cover the claim, the policyholder may proceed to resolve the claim and an insurer may not refuse to pay the claim because the settlement was reached without the insurer’s To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+If an insurer does not respond within a reasonable time to a notice from the policyholder requiring the insurer to cover the claim, the policyholder may proceed to resolve the claim and an insurer may not refuse to pay the claim because the settlement was reached without the insurer’s consent.
 If an insurer agrees to cover a claim, it must decide whether it will assume conduct of any legal proceedings.

 A property claim arising from a catastrophe should be finalised within one month (pt 8 Insurance Code).

 Section 57 of the IC Act requires an insurer to pay interest to cover any delay in payment under an insurance contract.
 The period for which an insurer is required to pay interest commences on the day from which it was unreasonable for the insurer to withhold payment.

 The right to interest does not depend on the commencement of legal proceedings.
 The rate of interest is prescribed in the IC Regulations and is calculated on the basis of the 10-year treasury bond yield plus three per cent.